wp-sms/wp-sms/readme.txt

 * Supporting WP REST API
 * Meeting GDPR compliance requirements
 * Importing and exporting subscribers
+* [Messaging Button](https://wp-sms-pro.com/25838/meet-wp-sms-new-messaging-button-connect-with-just-a-click/): A newly added feature allowing visitors to connect with your team directly through preferred platforms such as SMS, WhatsApp, or Telegram, with just one click on your website.
 * And much more!

 This plugin is free.
 You just need to have an account from one of the services in the list of gateways we support.